Skip to content

 High predictivity of in vivo and clinical outcomes

-Predictive and investigative kidney toxicity and drug safety evaluation, in vitro
+Predictive kidney toxicity & drug safety evaluation, in vitro

-The BASIC Nephrotoxicity study rapidly assesses renal toxicity in human, mouse, rat or dog through quantification of cellular viability (ATP and LDH levels) and trans-epithelial electrical resistance (TEER).
+BASIC Nephrotoxicity study: this service rapidly assesses renal toxicity in human, mouse, rat or dog through quantification of cellular viability (ATP and LDH levels) and trans-epithelial electrical resistance (TEER).

-The COMPREHENSIVE Nephrotoxicity study is an in-depth assessment of renal toxicity in human, mouse, rat or dog.
-This study also includes quantification of FDA-approved kidney injury markers NGAL, KIM1 and Clusterin, ensuring your IND submissions will be further strengthened by the testing of parameters and biomarkers that follow regulatory guidelines.
+COMPREHENSIVE Nephrotoxicity study: this service enables in-depth assessment of renal toxicity in human, mouse, rat or dog.
+The assays includes quantification of FDA-approved kidney injury markers NGAL, KIM1 and Clusterin, ensuring your IND submissions will be further strengthened by the testing of parameters and biomarkers that follow regulatory guidelines.

 Gene analysis, inhibitor study and species comparison (human, mouse, rat and dog) are available as insightful complements.